Air Taxi Skyport Location Problem for Airport Access: Methodology

-We implement the solver for the optimization problem in \eqref{eq:modified_obj} using the Gurobi optimization tool (version 8.1.0) \cite{gurobi}.
-For integer programming problems, Gurobi uses multiple heuristic approaches, \emph{e.g.}, parallel branch-and-cut algorithms, non-traditional tree-of-trees search algorithms, cutting plane methods, and symmetry detection.
+We implement the solver for the optimization problems in Section~\ref{sec:basic_optimization} using the Gurobi optimization tool (\cite{gurobi}).
+For integer programming problems, Gurobi uses multiple solution methods to obtain an exact solution, \emph{e.g.}, parallel branch-and-cut algorithms, non-traditional tree-of-trees search algorithms, cutting plane methods, and symmetry detection.